image

 What is the main difference between a project and a programme?

-A project focuses on delivering a specific output, while a programme coordinates multiple related projects to achieve broader strategic benefits.
+A project focuses on the delivery of a specific output.
+In contrast, a programme coordinates multiple related projects to achieve broader strategic benefits.

 Can a project manager transition into a programme manager role?

-Yes, but it requires developing additional skills in strategic thinking, stakeholder management, and overseeing multiple interconnected initiatives.
+Yes, project managers can transition into programme manager roles but should acquire additional skills in strategic thinking, stakeholder management, and overseeing multiple interconnected initiatives.

 How do you measure the success of a programme?